Tycjan-Fortuna-IT/SW.Module.Eventing/README.md

-# SW Eventing Module
+# SW.Module.Eventing

-The SW Eventing module provides a flexible and type-safe event system, allowing developers to easily manage events and listeners within an application.
+The SW.Module.Eventing provides a flexible and type-safe event system, allowing developers to easily manage events and listeners within an application.
 This module is designed to support any number and type of event arguments, offering high configurability for handling diverse event-driven scenarios, such as UI interactions, system events, or custom application signals.

 ### Key Component